joefallon/phpcache/README.md

 -----------------

-The `TaggedCache` class allows the usage of simple key/value cache as a cache backend.
-In fact, any class that implements `ISimpleCache` can be used as a cache backend for `TaggedCache`.
+The `TaggedCache` class allows the usage of simple key/value cache as a cache back-end.
+In fact, any class that implements `ISimpleCache` can be used as a cache back-end for `TaggedCache`.
 Currently, only APC is implemented.
 However, it is super easy to add more and I look forward to pull requests.

 In addition to tags, `TaggedCache` supports several additional features:

-1. The cache can be namespaced to allow more than one cache to be segragated within a backend.
+1. The cache can be namespaced to allow more than one cache to be segregated within a back-end.
-2. A default expires time in seconds is available to allow more aggressive cache expiration than the backend default expires time.
+2. A default expires time in seconds is available to allow more aggressive cache expiration than the back-end default expires time.
 This can be useful for data retrieved from other web services (e.g. feeds).
 3. Each cache entry can have a custom expires time.